 - 8 oz vegan cheese

-- Toss the bread cubes with ½ tbsp of oil, ground black pepper and salt.
+- Toss the bread cubes with ½ tablespoon of oil, ground black pepper and salt.

 - Heat a wok or large saucepan and add the bread cubes.
 Stir-fry the cubes until they start to turn golden-brown and crunchy.
 Remove to a plate and set aside.